 In Zhou v Kousal VSC 187, the Supreme Court of Victoria set aside the purported sale of a residential property by the sheriff for $1000 where the property had a market value of approximately $630 000 and the debtor’s financial interest in the property was approximately $165 000.

-A warrant of seizure and sale is only Legally binding or effective. for three months.
+A warrant of seizure and sale is only valid for three months.
 If the property has not been sold within that period, the creditor is required to re-register the warrant with the Titles Office.

 At any time up to the sale of the property, you can seek an instalment order, but you will be liable to pay the legal costs of the warrant.
 Therefore, these costs should be included in the amount payable under the proposed instalment order (see ‘Instalment orders’, above).
 Obtaining an instalment order stops any further action by the sheriff or the creditor in relation to that debt.
 Advice should be sought from a financial counsellor (see Chapter 5.4: Financial counselling services).